integralfx/MemTestHelper/README.md

   * If number of rows doesn't divide evenly into number of threads
     * Center last row
     * Start last row where the previous row starts
+* Layout grid to allow the user to choose how they want MemTest to be layed out